sxjack/unix_rid_capture/README.md

 # WiFi RID capture
-A program that uses libpcap to capture ASTM F3411 / ASD-STAN 4709-002 UAV direct remote identification signals transmitted over WiFi.
+A program that uses libpcap to capture ASTM F3411 / ASD-STAN 4709-002 UAV direct remote identification signals transmitted over WiFi and Bluetooth.

 Requires
   * WiFi hardware capable of being put into monitor mode,
+  * libpcap-dev (optional),
-  * libpcap-dev,
+  * bluez (optional)
   * opendroneid.c and opendroneid.h from [opendroneid](https://github.com/opendroneid/opendroneid-core-c/tree/master/libopendroneid).

 The output is in json format.
 An perl script is provided which converts the json into gpx files suitable for Google Earth.

 Tested using an rtl8812au based WiFi dongle.

+Probably won't receiver BT5 advertising.

 If anybody runs this in the vicinity of an "Arrêté du 27 décembre 2019" French ID, I would appreciate the debug.txt.